-Now that we know the format and the groups have been drawn, it's time to go ahead and actually start wondering about who might win the MLS is Back Tournament.
+We know the format.
+We know the groups.
+We have the schedule.
+It's time to go ahead and actually start wondering about who might win the MLS is Back Tournament.

 While it may well be a fool's game to pick favorites when all the teams will have been out of action for four months when the action begins, there are certain clues that can be taken in this novel situation.
 Naturally, a deep roster will come in handy during a short hot-weather tourney that allows five subs in a game, but there are many other variables to weigh.